exercism/v3/languages/fsharp/transitions/from_csharp.md

 - Records
 - Discriminated unions
 - Lists
-- Tuples (perhaps skip this if the student is familiar with ValueTuple<T> in C#; don’t skip this if the student is only familiar with the “old” Tuple<T> type)
+- Tuples (perhaps skip this if the student is familiar with ValueTuple<T> in C#; don't skip this if the student is only familiar with the "old" Tuple<T> type)

 Once the student knows these basic types, learning the other types is probably relatively easy, as they build on the same foundations: